josuneha/AzureBigData-analytics/Hands-on-Lab/HOL-step-by-step-Big-data-and-visualization.md

 ### Task 1: Create Azure Databricks Linked Service

-1. Return to, or reopen, the Author & Monitor page for your Azure Data Factory in a web browser, navigate to the Author view, and select the pipeline.
+1. Return to, or reopen, the Author & Monitor page for your Azure Data Factory in a web browser, navigate to the Author view, and select the pipeline

     ![Select the ADF pipeline created in the previous exercise](media/adf-ml-select-pipeline.png 'Select the ADF pipeline')

-1. Once there, expand Databricks under Activities.
+1. Once there, expand Databricks under Activities

     ![Expand the Databricks activity after selecting your pipeline](media/adf-ml-expand-databricks-activity.png 'Expand Databricks Activity')

-1. Drag the Notebook activity onto the design surface to the right of the Copy activity.
+1. Drag the Notebook activity onto the design surface to the side of the Copy activity

     ![Drag the Notebook onto the design surface](media/adf-ml-drag-notebook-activity.png 'Notebook on design surface')